 – Marine Resources

-• Forms strategic alliances with other natural resource users such as those in the tourism, conservation, forestry, farming, fishing and agriculture sectors.
+• Form strategic alliances with other natural resource users such as those in the tourism, conservation, forestry, farming, fishing and agriculture sectors.

-• Regularly conducts tours of farms for educators, environmentalists, journalists, chefs, food writers, seafood buyers and state and federal policy makers.
+• Regularly conduct tours of farms for educators, environmentalists, journalists, chefs, food writers, seafood buyers and state and federal policy makers.

-• Maintains an informational website, engages with and educates the public via social media, provides materials to educators, and pitches to journalists on positive stories about Maine aquaculture.
+• Maintain an informational website, engages with and educates the public via social media, provide materials to educators, and pitch to journalists on positive stories about Maine aquaculture.